In Celebration: Reception

 The Monthly Film Bulletin wrote: "The film version of In Celebration reunites the original cast with the original director, and their familiarity with the material shines through ... the drama is played out much as it was on the stage, and Anderson trains his camera on the actors with a theatre director's concern for the overall balance of a scene and the careful interaction of its motley participants. ...
 But despite the material's familiarity, the play has much cumulative power, with skeletons viciously dragged out of cupboards to the accompaniment of tersely poetic dialogue.
 Alan Bates has the hog-sized part as Andrew, the incessantly mocking and childish brother, but everyone has their moment of glory."

 Vincent Canby, writing in The New York Times, praised Anderson for having "succeeded in making a very complete, full-bodied film of Mr. Storey's play without being tricky or intrusive...Mr.
 Anderson has also gotten terrific performances from everyone, especially Mr. Bates, Miss Chapman and Mr. Cox, as the most troubled of the Shaw sons."

 American film critic Jay Cocks commented that "under Anderson's direction, the movie gathers enormous force, partly from the raw skill of its actors, partly from the accumulating tension of frustration; the movie has power from energy that is never released; Anderson's skill cannot make it any more complete or successful, but it does make it happen superbly well."

 The Daily Hampshire Gazette wrote "it's a sharply etched deeply compassionate portrait of a family reunion fatally flawed by the specters of past guilt and present hypocrisy; Storey powerfully delves beneath the surface appearance of love and unity to reveal the diverse forces that have alienated the sons from the parents."
 Stanley Eichelbaum of The San Francisco Examiner stated "Anderson's astute but unobtrusive direction of the uniformly fine cast is matched by Storey's intelligent adaptation of his play, which only missed greatness by being too concerned with socio-psychoanalysis of self evident issues that don't need long speeches to explain them."

 Release

 The film was released on DVD in 2004, as part of a five-disc collection.
-Sound & Vision said the "five-disc collection looks only adequate; picture quality runs the gamut from acceptable to murky; darkly lit interiors don't have much detail in the shadows; the mono sound serves up the often thrilling dialogue wall enough, but without ambient effects."
+Sound & Vision said the "five-disc collection looks only adequate; picture quality runs the gamut from acceptable to murky; darkly lit interiors don't have much detail in the shadows; the mono sound serves up the often thrilling dialogue well enough, but without ambient effects."
 Edie Landau, who was the executive in charge of the American Film Theatre, recalls on a supplementary interview on the DVDs, that no actor was paid more than $25,000 and no director more than $30,000.